What is a talent brand?

 - Where your company wants to be in the future.

-To determine if your talent brand is in a good place, you will need to start an anonymous survey of current employees to understand what makes them proud of working at your company and what inspires them to continue to work for your company.
+To determine if your talent brand is in a good place, you will need to start an anonymous survey of current employees to understand what makes them proud to be working at your company and what inspires them to continue to work for your company.
 To get a full and honest picture, you’ll also want to pay attention to any patterns in the not-so-great points your employees highlight as well.
 Does that feedback accurately reflect your recruiting team or leadership’s view of where the company is now?
 More importantly, does it show that you’re on the right path for where you want to be in the future?

 Bear in mind that a company may have very different talent brands across different functions or geographies.
 For example, a company may have a strong employer brand for engineering talent, but most potential sales candidates aren’t aware that there’s a sales team in the company at all.
 As a company opens a new office or grows internationally, they may have a whole new set of challenges to get their talent brand known among candidate pools.